The Shapley Value of Tuples in Query Answering: Complexity Results

 In computational complexity theory, a conventional feasibility notion of arbitrarily tight approximations is via the \e{Fully Polynomial-Time Approximation Scheme}, FPRAS for short.
 Formally, an FPRAS for a numeric function $f$ is a randomized algorithm $A(x,\epsilon,\delta)$, where $x$ is an input for $f$ and $\epsilon,\delta\in(0,1)$, that returns an $\epsilon$-approximation of $f(x)$ with probability $1-\delta$ (where the probability is over the randomness of $A$) in time polynomial in $x$, $1/\epsilon$ and $\log(1/\delta)$.
 To be more precise, we distinguish between an \e{additive} (or \e{absolute}) FPRAS:

 and a \e{multiplicative} (or \e{relative}) FPRAS:

-Using the Chernoff-Hoeffding bound, we easily get an additive FPRAS of $\shapley(D,q,f)$ when $q$ is \e{any} monotone Boolean query computable in polynomial time, by simply taking the ratio of successes over $O(\log(1/\delta)/\epsilon^2)$ trials of the following experiment: \begin{enumerate} \item Select a random permutation $(f_1,\dots,f_n)$ over the set of all endogenous facts. \item Suppose that $f=f_i$, and let $D_{i-1}=D\exo\cup\set{f_1,\dots,f_{i-1}}$.
-If $q(D_{i-1})$ is false and $q(D_{i-1}\cup\set{f})$ is true, then report ``success;'' otherwise, ``failure.'' \end{enumerate} In general, an additive FPRAS of a function $f$ is not necessarily a multiplicative one, since $f(x)$ can be very small.
+Using the Chernoff-Hoeffding bound, we easily get an additive FPRAS of $\shapley(D,q,f)$ when $q$ is \e{any} Boolean query computable in polynomial time, by simply taking \revtwo{the average value} over $O(\log(1/\delta)/\epsilon^2)$ trials of the following experiment: \begin{enumerate} \item Select a random permutation $(f_1,\dots,f_n)$ over the set of all endogenous facts. \item Suppose that $f=f_i$, and let $D_{i-1}=D\exo\cup\set{f_1,\dots,f_{i-1}}$. \revtwo{Return $q(D_{i-1}\cup\set{f})-q(D_{i-1})$.} \end{enumerate} In general, an additive FPRAS of a function $f$ is not necessarily a multiplicative one, since $f(x)$ can be very small.
 For example, we can get an additive FPRAS of the satisfaction of a propositional formula over Boolean i.i.d.~variables by, again, sampling the averaging, but there is no multiplicative FPRAS for such formulas unless $\mbox{BPP}=\mbox{NP}$.
 Nevertheless, the situation is different for $\shapley(D,q,f)$ when $q$ is a CQ, since the Shapley value is never too small (assuming data complexity). \begin{prop} Let $q$ be a fixed Boolean CQ.
 There is a polynomial $p$ such that for all databases $D$ and endogenous facts $f$ of $D$ it is the case that $\shapley(D,q,f)$ is either zero or at least $1/(p(|D|))$. \end{prop} \begin{proof} We denote $m=|D\endo|$.
 If there is no subset $S$ of $D\endo$ such that $f$ is a counterfactual cause for $q$ w.r.t.~$S$, then $\shapley(D,q,f)=0$.
 Otherwise, let $S$ be a minimal such set (i.e., for every $S'\subset S$, we have that $(S'\cup D\exo)\not\models q$).
 Clearly, it holds that $S\le k$, where $k$ is the number of atoms of $q$.
 The probability to choose a permutation $\sigma$, such that $\sigma_f$ is exactly $S\setminus\set{f}$ is $\frac{(|S|-1)!(m-|S|)!}{m!}\ge\frac{(m-k)!}{m!}$ (recall that $\sigma_f$ is the set of facts that appear before $f$ in $\sigma$).
 Hence, we have that $\shapley(D,q,f)\ge \frac{1}{(m-k+1)\cdot ...\cdot m}$, and that concludes our proof. \end{proof} It follows that whenever $\shapley(D,q,f)=0$, the above additive approximation is also zero, and when $\shapley(D,q,f)>0$, the additive FPRAS also provides a multiplicative FPRAS.
 Hence, we have the following. \begin{cor} For every fixed Boolean CQ, the Shapley value has both an additive and a multiplicative FPRAS. \end{cor}